FreeRADIUS/wiki.freeradius.org/github.md

       git fetch upstream

 ### Making modifications
-Before you start hacking away, you must create a new branch.
+Before you start hacking away you must create a new branch.
 This branch will serve to group your commits together so that they can be merged back to the project repository later.

 #### Branching
 * Think of a descriptive name for your branch, something like 'rlm_foo_segfault_issues'